xpillons/azure-hpc/Compute-Grid-Infra/README.md

 3. Provision the compute nodes

 _The OS for this solution is CentOS 7.2.
 All scripts have been tested only for that version._

+## Deploy using Azure CLI
+Azure CLI 2.0 preview setup instruction can be found [here](https://docs.microsoft.com/en-us/cli/azure/install-az-cli2)

+Below is an example on how to provision the templates.
+First you have to login with your credentials.
+If you have several subscriptions, make sure to make the one you want to deploy in the default.
+Then create a resource group providing the region and a name for it, and finally invoke the template passing your local parameter file.
+In the template URI make sure to use the RAW URI https://raw.githubusercontent.com/xpillons/azure-hpc/master/*** and not the github HTML link.

+    az login
+    account set --subscription [subscriptionId]
+    az group create -l "West Europe" -n rg-master az group deployment create -g rg-master --template-uri https://raw.githubusercontent.com/xpillons/azure-hpc/master/Compute-Grid-Infra/deploy-master.json --parameters @myparams.json

 ## Create the networking infrastructure and the jumpbox
 The template __deploy-master.json__ will provision the networking infrastructure as well as a master VM exposing an SSH endpoint for remote connection.